namin/staged-miniKanren/README.md

 Note: on Mac, _disable_ Rosetta in the Docker Desktop settings.
 [See this thread.](https://racket.discourse.group/t/racket-docker-m1-rosetta/2947/6)

-An interactive Racket session can be ran with `docker run -it namin/staged-minikanren` and the benchmarks can be ran with the additional argument `/app/staged-miniKanren/benchrun.sh`.

-For the interactive session, try a sanity check with the following lines:
+An interactive Racket session can be ran with `docker run -it namin/staged-minikanren`.
+Try a sanity check with the following lines:
 ```
 > (require "all.rkt")
 > (run 1 (q) (staged (== q 'fun)))
 '(fun)
 ```

+The tests and benchmarks should run with `docker run namin/staged-minikanren` and these additional arguments:
+- `racket tests/all.rkt`
+- `./benchrun.sh`

 ## Dependencies